forrestbao/MLClass/projects/readme.md

 # Projects

-All projects, your own or suggested ones here, have the **same due date: Dec 7**.

-**Early turn-in** by Thanksgiving, Nov.
-26 will give you 10% bonus on the project part.

-The two project ideas are:
+The two candidate project ideas are:
 1. [MiniNN](./MiniNN.md), a collection of independent tasks on the MiniNN library.
 2. [Organic Chemistry](./organic_chemistry.md), a project of modeling the metabolism of a bacterium.

+Feel free to propose your own ideas.
+Be sure you can finish it in a semester.
+Do not aim too big.